jrargent/Work-day-schedule/README.md

  - I became more comfortable with using localStorage
  - Bootstrap is my best friend and you can pry it from my cold dead hands
  - I still do not leave myself a lot of time to finalize styling.
 I focus much more on functionality than on looks.
 But this is true in all aspects of my  life.
+ - I learned how to work with moment.js and how to use it to compare times/dates.
+ - I learned how to use jQuery to assist in coding JavaScript.
+I am quite keen on it.
+It helped me gain a better understanding of JavaScript itself.
+It helped me to feel more comfortable and confident with JS.